-Strava, the social network for athletes, says that today (January 17th) is “Quitter’s Day,” or the day Americans are most likely to give up on their New Year’s fitness resolutions.
+Strava, the social network for athletes, revealed today that January 19th 2020 is “Quitter’s Day”.
+This is when you will be most likely to give up on your New Year’s fitness resolutions.

 Essential reading: Top fitness trackers and health gadgets

-To reach this conclusion Strava looked at 685 million global activities, 108,286,060 of which were based in the US.
+To reach this conclusion Strava looked at 822 million global activities, collectively covering some 8 billion miles.
 The day they pinpointed actually falls pretty close to Blue Monday.
-The third Monday of January is claimed to be the most depressing day of the year in the Northern Hemisphere.
+The third Monday of the month (January 20th) is claimed to be the most miserable day of the year in the Northern Hemisphere.
 Weather conditions, debt levels, time since Christmas, low motivational levels and other factors all contribute.

 But back to New Year’s resolutions.
 Earlier research has shown that 80% will not make it past mid-February before going back to their old ways.
 Ultimately, only 10% will succeed.